Connecting the Boston University campus

 St. Mary Street bridge over the Turnpike, looking north toward Commonwealth Avenue.
 The BU chapel is visible in the background.
 The cyclist is entering the bridge in the contraflow direction.
 This ought to be legal, with a designated contraflow bike lane. (photo from Google Street View)

 Babbitt Street, seen from Cummington Mall — BU’s gated community.
 How often is the gate open?
 I don’t know.
-The building at the far end is on St. Mary’s Street. (photo from Google Street View).
+The building in the background is on St. Mary’s Street. (photo from Google Street View).

 Also see the Claire Saltonstall Bikeway map on the masspaths.org site.
 The tricky northbound routing on Mountfort Street would be unnecessary with a contraflow lane on St. Mary Street, and reopening of Babbitt Street.